tawnyalee/C769-ROM3/task2_ROM3.md

 We created this video for ROM2.
 It is relevant to ROM3 except for the 'Outcomes' segment.
 :::

-Create a table providing the *Duration*, *Projected start date*, and *Anticipated end date* for each milestone and deliverable.
+Create a table providing the *Duration*, *Projected start date*, and *Projected end date* for each milestone and deliverable.
 No additional information is needed.

 |Milestone or Deliverable  |Duration  | Projected Start Date| Projected End date
 --- | --- | ---| ---|